PoisotLab/ms_network_prediction/manuscript.md

 We are also currently limited by the the level of biological organisation at which we can describe ecological networks.
-For instance, our understanding of individual based networks [*e.g.* @Araujo2008NetAna; @Tinker2012StrMec] is still in its infancy [@Guimaraes2020StrEco] and acts as a resolution-limit at which we would be able to predict networks.
+For instance, our understanding of individual based networks [*e.g.* @Araujo2008NetAna; @Tinker2012StrMec] is still in its infancy [@Guimaraes2020StrEco] and acts as a resolution-limit.
 On the note of scale, the resolution of environmental (or landscape) data would also limit our ability to predict networks at finer scales, although current trends in e.g. remote sensing would suggest that with time this would become less of a hindrance [@Makiola2020KeyQue].
 Ecosystems are a quintessential complex-adaptive-system [@Levin1998EcoBio] with a myriad of ways in which processes at different spatial, temporal, and organizational scales can influence and respond to one another.
-Understanding how the product of these different processes drive the properties of ecosystem across different scales remains a central challenge of ecological research, and we should strive to work on methods that will integrate these different 'snapshots'.
+Understanding how the product of these different processes drive the properties of ecosystem across different scales remains a central challenge of ecological research, and we should strive to work on methods that will integrate different empirical "snapshots" of this larger system.

 ## Opportunities: the emerging ecosystem of open tools and data